-When first hearing about an ESOP, people may joke and say "Great, now I can fire my boss!"
-But all jokes aside, this is clearly not how employee-owned companies function.
-In fact, management roles for an employee-owned company mirror those of most workplace organizations.
+When first hearing about an ESOP, people may joke, "Great, now I can fire my boss!"
+But this is not how employee-owned companies function, and In fact, management roles for an employee-owned company mirror those of most workplace organizations.
 However, working for an employee-owned company is a positive experience because employees at all levels of the organization (from rank and file through senior management) have the same ownership opportunities.
-It’s a true team environment.
+It's an actual team environment.

 Fun fact, Airline Hydraulics Corporation has been 100% employee-owned since 2005!
-Our company's stock is broken up into shares that become available annually when past employees retire, move on, or when employees who have worked for Airline for ten+ years sell back their stock to further diversify their portfolio.
+We divide our company's stock into shares that become available annually when past employees retire, move on, or when employees who have worked for Airline for ten+ years sell back their stock to diversify their portfolio further.

 How do employees become eligible to receive shares?

 While each company may deploy its own rules for enrollment, at Airline, employees automatically become eligible for shares just by working for us!
-The employee also has to be at least 21 years of age and worked for Airline for at least 1,000 hours during the calendar year.
+The employee must also be at least 21 years of age and worked for Airline for at least 1,000 hours during the calendar year.